langeroodi/genesis_metallicity/README.md

 *Calibration data: The calibration data will be publicly released upon the journal publication of the associated paper.
 In the meantime, do not hesitate to get in touch if you are interested in using this data in your work: danial.langeroodi@nbi.ku.dk*

+*Real-valued 5D and 4D images of our electron temperature and gas-phase metallicity KDEs are available in the [images/](images/) directory.*

 Installation
 -------
 ``genesis_metallicity`` is pip installable: